ABIDULLAH786/test-nodejs-AceOnTechnology/README.md

 The following API endpoints are available:

-`POST users/` - create new user.
+`GET users/` - Returns a JSON array of user objects.
+You can hardcode an array of user objects in the script.

-`GET users/` - Get all users.
+`GET users/:id` - Returns a JSON object of a user with the specified ID.
+If the user doesn't exist, return a 404 status code.

-`GET users/:id` - Retrieves single user profile from.
+`POST users/` - Creates a new user.
+The request body should contain a JSON object with the user's data.
+Return the created user object with a 201 status code.

-`PUT users/:id` - Updates an existing user.
+`PUT users/:id` - Updates an existing user with the specified ID.
+The request body should contain a JSON object with the updated user's data.
+If the user doesn't exist, return a 404 status code.

-`DELETE users/:id` - Deletes a user.
+`DELETE users/:id` - Deletes an existing user with the specified ID.
+If the user doesn't exist, return a 404 status code.
+Return a 204 status code if the user is successfully deleted.

 <br>